 - a 100-foot-long

-The FERC exemption orders require the Applicant to adhere to conditions originally issued by New Hampshire Fish & Game and U.S. Fish and Wildlife that instantaneous flows of 203 cfs (0.5 cfs/sm) be passed at all times.
+The FERC exemption orders require the owner to adhere to conditions originally issued by New Hampshire Fish & Game and U.S. Fish and Wildlife that instantaneous flows of 203 cfs (0.5 cfs/sm) be passed at all times.
 At the request of a previous project owner, FERC and those agencies approved a stream flow gauging plan by orders dated November 1, 1994 (ASH) and May 16, 1995 (ROB).
 Under the current ownership, both projects are operated as run-of-river facilities in compliance with the conditions in the FERC exemption orders.

 April 8, 2015: The Ashuelot River Hydroelectric Project has been certified for a second five-year term of low impact certification, effective June 29, 2014 and expiring June 29, 2019.
 In rendering this Certification, the Institute’s Executive Director used authority delegated by the LIHI Governing Board and a full review of the Application Reviewer’s report (available in the Files section below) and all public comments and additional materials provided by the Applicant.